EzDzzIt/vsaarch64/README.md

 -Call the "savegame" script after key events to trigger new save data properly (this fixes rest area 1, but more issues may arise). <br />

+-Call the "exit_game" script before running "end_game" to ensure trackers update; also forcefully calling exit when select is held down. <br />

 -Attempt to save game settings file whenever the "resume game" script runs (to save settings, enter the menu, make changes, and make sure to select "Resume" to go back into the game.
 This should force the settings file to be saved).<br />

 -On first boot, game script data is parsed from a .csv file.
 A separate .ini file is then saved in the game directory which can be called for much faster startup on subsequent boots (60s -> 1s).
 This file needs to be removed if the .csv file is updated. <br />

--"var buffer" variable for text spacing increased in battle objs <br />
+-(Not added to UTMTCE version of the patch yet) "var buffer" variable for text spacing increased in battle objs <br />

 ## *ToDo*